MisterTea/EternalTerminal/external_imported/Catch2/docs/command-line.md

 > Introduced in Catch2 3.0.1.

-By default, Catch2 test binaries return non-0 exit code if no tests were run, e.g. if the binary was compiled with no tests, or the provided test spec matched no tests.
+By default, Catch2 test binaries return non-0 exit code if no tests were run, e.g. if the binary was compiled with no tests, the provided test spec matched no tests, or all tests [were skipped at runtime](skipping-passing-failing.md#top).
 This flag overrides that, so a test run with no tests still returns 0.

 ## Output verbosity
 ```
 -v, --verbosity <quiet|normal|high>
 ```

-Changing verbosity might change how much details Catch2's reporters output.
+Changing verbosity might change how many details Catch2's reporters output.
 However, you should consider changing the verbosity level as a _suggestion_.
 Not all reporters support all verbosity levels, e.g. because the reporter's format cannot meaningfully change.
 In that case, the verbosity level is